windswept-org-uk/windswept-org-uk.github.io/racing/2025/rs-400-spring-shakedown/index.md

-4 races for Rs400 and RS200 class dinghies
+Four races in the one day for RS400 and RS200 class dinghies.